xbeat/Machine-Learning/README.md

 Understanding Overfitting in Machine Learning Models

 Overfitting occurs when a model learns the training data too well, including its noise and fluctuations, leading to poor generalization on unseen data.
 This phenomenon is a common challenge in machine learning that can significantly impact model performance.

+## Collaborative Filtering Algorithms in Python

+Introduction to Collaborative Filtering

+Collaborative Filtering is a popular technique used in recommendation systems to predict user preferences based on historical interactions.
+It leverages the idea that users with similar tastes in the past will have similar preferences in the future.
+This approach is widely used by companies like Netflix, Amazon, and Spotify to suggest products, movies, or songs to their users.

 ## Factorial Calculator in Python